Capsicum: Cuisine

 Capsicum fruits can be eaten raw or cooked.
 Those used in cooking are generally varieties of the C. annuum and C. frutescens species, though a few others are used, as well.
 They are suitable for stuffing with fillings such as cheese, meat, or rice.

-They are also frequently used both chopped and raw in salads, or cooked in stir-fries or other mixed dishes.
+They are frequently used both chopped and raw in salads, or cooked in stir-fries or other mixed dishes.
 They can be sliced into strips and fried, roasted whole or in pieces, or chopped and incorporated into salsas or other sauces, of which they are often a main ingredient.

 They can be preserved in the form of a jam, or by drying, pickling, or freezing.
 Dried Capsicum may be reconstituted whole, or processed into flakes or powders.
 Pickled or marinated Capsicum are frequently added to sandwiches or salads.
 Frozen Capsicum are used in stews, soups, and salsas.
 Extracts can be made and incorporated into hot sauces.

 The Spanish conquistadores soon became aware of their culinary properties, and brought them back to Europe, together with cocoa, potatoes, sweet potatoes, tobacco, maize, beans, and turkeys.
 They also brought it to the Spanish Philippines colonies, whence it spread to Asia.
 The Portuguese brought them to their African and Asiatic possessions such as India.
 All varieties were appreciated but the hot ones were particularly appreciated, because they could enliven an otherwise monotonous diet during times of dietary restriction, such as during religious observances.

 Spanish cuisine soon benefited from the discovery of chiles in the New World, and it would become very difficult to untangle Spanish cooking from chiles.
 Ground chiles, or paprika, hot or otherwise, are a key ingredient in chorizo, which is then called picante (if hot chile is added) or dulce (if otherwise).
-Paprika is also an important ingredient in rice dishes, and plays a definitive role in squid Galician style (polbo á feira).
+Paprika is an important ingredient in rice dishes, and plays a definitive role in squid Galician style (polbo á feira).
 Chopped chiles are used in fish or lamb dishes such as ajoarriero or chilindrón.
 Pisto is a vegetarian stew with chilies and zucchini as main ingredients.
 They can also be added, finely chopped, to gazpacho as a garnish.
 In some regions, bacon is salted and dusted in paprika for preservation.
-Cheese can also be rubbed with paprika to lend it flavour and colour.
+Cheese can also be rubbed with paprika to lend it flavor and colour.
 Dried round chiles called ñoras are used for arroz a banda.